 For potted Coral Bells, you need to use bug tape.
 Simply wrap the tape around the top of the pot from the outside.
 Since weevils can’t fly, they will stick to the tape and can easily be picked up.

-The most effective way to kill adult beetles is to use systemic and contact insecticides.
-But because these products are not safe for pets, they are not readily available everywhere.
+Systemic and contact insecticides are the most effective ways to kill adult beetles.
+However, because these products are unsafe for pets, they are not readily available everywhere.

 Unfortunately, organic pesticides such as neem oil do not work against weevils.